So what about me?

 So who am I?

-Early on, I was a Neurosurgical Intensive Care Unit Nurse and held advanced certification in Neurosurgical and Critical Care Nursing.
+Early on, I was an Intensive Care Unit Nurse and held advanced certification in Neurosurgical and Critical Care Nursing.
 But when I got to the point where my oldest was struggling in school, was miserable, and failing most subjects; I had to make changes, and fast.
 Add in a diagnosis of Tourette’s Syndrome, and well, things came crashing down pretty hard for our family.
 I learned all I could about Tourette’s, and about homeschooling, and then those two worlds collided perfectly.

 I grew up in Connecticut in a large, Brady Bunch type family.
 Although, we never had a maid named Alice!